 Add the rosemary and thyme.
 Continue to cook the steaks on the second side for 2 minutes basting with the melted butter in the pan.

 Begin to check the steak at about 4 minutes of cooking with a thermometer.
-Rare - 125 F, about 6 minutes of cookingMedium-rare - 130 F, about 8 minutes of cooking Medium - 140 F, about 10 minutes Medium-well - 145 F, about 12 minutes
+The internal temperature on the instant-read thermometer should be Rare steak - 125 F, about 6 minutes of cookingMedium-rare steak - 130 F, about 8 minutes of cooking Medium steak- 140 F, about 10 minutes Medium-well - 145 F, about 12 minutes

 Transfer the steaks to a plate, cover with aluminum foil and let rest for at least 5 to 8 minutes.
 Pro-tip - Resting the steak will help the muscle relax and the steak will be juicy.
 Otherwise, the juices will run out leaving the steak dry.